 - 1 cup Wild Rice

-- 1 tsp dried Thyme
+- 1 teaspoon dried Thyme

-- 1 1/2 cup chopped Kale
+- 1 ½ cup Kale chopped, thick stems removed

 - Parsley to garnish, if desired

-Heat olive oil in a large pot over medium heat.
+- Heat olive oil in a large pot over medium heat.

-When the oil is hot, add mushrooms, onion, carrots, celery, and garlic, and saute until most of the liquid from the mushrooms is gone; about 10-15 minutes.
+- When the oil is hot, add mushrooms, onion, carrots, celery, and garlic, and saute until most of the liquid from the mushrooms is gone; about 10-15 minutes.

-Sprinkle in the flour, stir, and cook for another 2-3 minutes, stirring frequently.
+- Sprinkle in the flour, stir, and cook for another 2-3 minutes, stirring frequently.

-Garnish with chopped parsley, if desired.
+- Garnish with chopped parsley, if desired.

 Safety is our top priority in the kitchen!
 Always keep these tips in mind.